 Looking for a camping music festival essentials checklist?
-Well, you’ve come to the right place, because I’ve put together the ultimate guide for a festival camping packing list!
+Well, you’ve come to the right place, because I’ve put together the ultimate guide for what to bring to a festival!

-The truth is that camping at music festivals can be one of the best parts about the entire experience, but it can also be the absolute worst if you don’t come fully prepared.
+The truth is that camping at music festivals can be one of the best parts about the entire experience, but it can also be the absolute worst if you don’t come fully prepared with the proper festival camping essentials!

 The best way to do it is make sure you bring a decent group of friends, and all come together to pimp out your campsite into a comfortable and relaxing space.
 You need to be prepared for a camping adventure, as well as a place to relax after a long day of dancing.